 Why do you need Yacht Insurance?

-It’s a fair enough question and whilst it is not a legal requirement on many waters, having appropriate cover does make sound financial sense.
-Marine mortgage companies for instance insist on compulsory insurance as part of their money lending process.
-However, there are two stand-out reasons why boat insurance is not a ‘would like to have’ but a ‘must have’:
+It’s a fair enough question and whilst yacht insurance is not a legal requirement on many waters, having appropriate Yacht insurance cover does make sound financial sense.
+Marine mortgage companies for instance insist on compulsory yacht insurance as part of their money lending process.
+However, there are two stand-out reasons why yacht insurance is not a ‘would like to have’ but a ‘must have’:

 1. Protect your investment